 According to the Urology Care Foundation, around 60% of women will get a UTI at some point in their life.
 Many women will get multiple, and some endure UTIs chronically.
 Contrastingly, only about 12% of men will have at least a single UTI in their lifetime.

 The relatively short distance between the anus and urethra in females is one reason UTIs are so much more prevalent in women.
 Female anatomy makes it far more likely that E. coli bacteria can transfer from the anus and contaminate the urinary tract.
 That is why health professionals recommend that women use toilet paper front to back only.
-Furthermore, women have shorter urethrae than men, making it easier for bacteria to reach the bladder and beyond.
+Furthermore, women have shorter urethras than men, making it easier for bacterial infections to reach the bladder and beyond.

 Besides developing an infection from one’s gastrointestinal bacteria, the other major cause of UTIs is sexual intercourse.
 Not only could you get an E. coli-based UTI from another person, but also sexually transmitted infections can induce this problem.
 A UTI could very well take root due to Gonorrhea, Herpes, Chlamydia, or Mycoplasma exposure.

 WHAT IS MACROBID?